shireenhamza/maximromanov.github.io/4_mARkdown.md

 </section>

+**OpenArabic mARkdown** is a method designed for scholars of classical Arabic to analyze texts quantitatively. **OpenArabic mARkdown** is a simple system for tagging structural elements, for example biographies in a biographical dictionary, in texts written in classical Arabic.
+As each user finishes tagging a text, obtained from the [OpenArabic Project](https://github.com/OpenArabic), they will then be able to upload their "prepared" text back into the cumulative Project.

-The main goal of **OpenArabic mARkdown** is to provide a simple system for tagging structural elements in premodern and early modern Arabic texts that are being prepared within the framework of the [OpenArabic Project](https://github.com/OpenArabic).
-The use of **OpenArabic mARkdown** will allow one to engage in the computational analysis of classical Arabic texts in the same way as more complex and time-consuming tagging schemes (like TEI XML); **OpenArabic mARkdown** will also facilitate the conversion of the large volume of Arabic texts into TEI XML, which is now the standard format for digital editions.
-In principle, **OpenArabic mARkdown** does not require any special editor, but the current implementation relies on EditPad Pro, which supports right-to-left languages, Unicode, and large files.
-However, it is the support of custom highlighting and navigation schemes that makes this text editor particularly convenient for **OpenArabic mARkdown**.
+The use of **OpenArabic mARkdown** allows users analyze classical Arabic texts computationally with the same level of sophistication more complex and time-consuming tagging schemes (like TEI XML).
+However, **OpenArabic mARkdown** will facilitate the conversion of a large number of Arabic texts into TEI XML, which is now the standard format for digital editions. **OpenArabic mARkdown** relies on a convenient text editor software called EditPad Pro, which supports right-to-left languages, Unicode, large files, and especially, custom highlighting and navigation schemes.

 # Very Short Intro

+1. Follow the instructions [here](https://github.com/OpenArabic/Annotation#general-description-of-the-workflow-with-markdown) to sign up for a GitHub account and transfer electronic copies of texts from OpenArabic's repository to your own account and device.
-1. Download and install [EditPad Pro](http://www.editpadpro.com/); unfortunatey, **EditPad Pro** is for Windows only; if you are using Mac or Linux, you can still use it with some virtualization option.
+2. Download and install [EditPad Pro](http://www.editpadpro.com/); unfortunatey, **EditPad Pro** is for Windows only; if you are using Mac or Linux, you can still use it with some virtualization option.
-2. Download **OpenArabic mARkdown** schemes from GitHub ([https://github.com/maximromanov/mARkdown](https://github.com/maximromanov/mARkdown)), and unzip, and copy all the files into `%APPDATA%\JGsoft\EditPad Pro 7` (make sure that EditPad Pro in not running: you need to do `File > Exit` to completely close it).
+3. Download **OpenArabic mARkdown** schemes from GitHub ([https://github.com/maximromanov/mARkdown](https://github.com/maximromanov/mARkdown)), and unzip, and copy all the files into `%APPDATA%\JGsoft\EditPad Pro 7` (make sure that EditPad Pro in not running: you need to do `File > Exit` to completely close it).
-3. Texts in the repositories of the [OpenArabic Project](https://github.com/OpenArabic) have already been preprocessed.
+4. Texts in the repositories of the [OpenArabic Project](https://github.com/OpenArabic) have already been preprocessed.
 Opening any of these texts in EditPad Pro should automatically activate **OpenArabic mARkdown** scheme.
-4. The goal is to tag the structure of a text, which boils down to:
+5. The goal is to tag the structure of a text, which boils down to:
 	1. the headers of chapters (`### | `), sections (`### ||`), subsections (`### ||| `), etc.
 	2. and information units: biographies (`### $ `), descriptions of events (`### @ `), and dictionary entries (also `### $ `)
 	3. If a structural/logical unit is tagged correctly, the color of the tagged unit will change.
-5. Tagging must be done through the collation of the electronic text of a book with the printed edition on which the electronic text is based.
-Most editions can be easily found online as PDF files (‘googling’ the title usually brings up a lot of results; PDFs are most likely to be on [Archive.org](https://archive.org/))
+6. Please collate the electronic text you downloaded from OpenArabic - which may have errors - with the printed edition on which the electronic text is based.
+You can find PDF files of most printed editions online (before ‘googling’ the title, you may find it useful to check on [Archive.org](https://archive.org/) first)

 # Detailed Description